wlonk/arcadia/rules/making_characters_and_town.rst

 Finally, choose two spells.
 The spells are organized into arts, within which there are tiers.
 The first tier is the apprentice, then the journeyman, then the master.
 Choose an apprentice spell from each of two arts.
 Why are you a magician?
-What do you want, what are you, that society cannot accept and that drives you to understand magic?
+What do you want, what are you that society cannot accept and that drives you to understand magic?
 How did you learn your spells?